skyride/nginx-stream-kit/README.md

 Access the system at `http://localhost:2323/`.
 You can stream to the system using any RTMP streaming tool at `rtmp://localhost/ingest/{STREAM_KEY}`.
 The stream key at current is anything you want.
 The stream can then be accessed at `http://localhost:2323/watch/{STREAM_KEY}` or from the list at `http://localhost:2323/`.

+### Production

+In production use this command to bring it up with gunicorn instead of the Django local development server as a background process.

+`docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d`